 Considering the Occupational Therapy Program?
 Here are answers to a few of the most commonly asked questions about Occupational Therapy.

-A master’s degree will prepare you for a generalist practice and direct care provider of occupational therapy services.
-A doctoral degree also prepares you for generalist practice and has a capstone sequence that involves in-depth knowledge exposure in an area of interest which can be clinical practice, research, administration, leadership, program and policy development, advocacy, education, and theory development.
+A master’s degree will prepare you to be a generalist practitioner and direct care provider of occupational therapy services.
+A doctoral degree pushes you further than generalist practices – the capstone sequence involves in-depth knowledge exposure in an area of interest which can be clinical practice, research, administration, leadership, program and policy development, advocacy, education, and theory development.

-OTD graduates are more likely to be educators, own their own business, and be involved in scholarly research and professional presentations and publications and receive awards and grants and teaching (Smallfield, Flanigan, & Sherman, 2019).
+OTD graduates are more likely to be educators, own their own business, and be involved in scholarly research and professional presentations and publications.
+These graduates are also more likely to receive awards, and grants, and teaching positions (Smallfield, Flanigan, & Sherman, 2019).
 As an OTD, you are prepared for professional engagement and advancement to leadership.